iRobotEducation/root-robot-ble-protocol/README.md

 - `Inc.` - An incremental ID managed by the host.
 This ID number begins at zero and is incremented each time a packet is sent to the robot.
 When the unsigned 8-bit incremental ID reaches a value of 255 it should roll over to zero again.
 - `Req.` - The ID from the packet that requested the response.
 In cases where the packet is a response to a previous request, the packet ID will match the ID from the request.
 In this way, the first three bytes of a response packet should match the first three bytes of the requesting packet.
-- `Rob.` - An incremental ID managed by the robot.
+- `Evt.` - An incremental ID managed by the robot.
 The robot has it's own internal incremental ID used for messages initiated by the robot (e.g. a bumper event).
 This ID number is incremented each time a packet is sent from the robot not in response to a request from the host.
 When this unsigned 8-bit incremental ID reaches a value of 255 it will roll over to zero again.

 An incremental ID of zero will always be accepted and will reset the count.